15 Things To Do In Maharashtra: Indulge In Riveting Experiences

 Photo: Bernard Gagnon / Wikimedia Commons / Image For Representation Only

 Pune, known as the “Oxford of the East,” has a rich cultural and historical legacy.
-Notable landmarks include the Aga Khan Palace, which had significance during India’s fight for independence, and the ancient Shaniwar Wada Fort.
+Notable landmarks include the Aga Khan Palace, which had significance during India’s fight for independence, and the ancient Shaniwar Wada Fort, one of the quaint forts in Maharashtra.
 Tourists can immerse themselves in the city’s vibrant heritage by exploring its museums, like the Raja Dinkar Kelkar, which houses an impressive array of artworks.
-With its energetic ambiance and deep-rooted history, Pune is a must-visit place.
+With its energetic ambience and deep-rooted history, Pune is a must-visit place.

 Timings: 9 AM – 6 PM